Commodity market and fuel risks

 Fortum is exposed to counterparty risk whenever there is a contractual arrangement with an external counterparty including customers, suppliers, partners, banks, clearing houses and trading counterparties.

-More detailed information about Fortum's risks and risk management is described in the company's Operating and Financial Review (part of Financials).
+More detailed information about Fortum's financial risk management is described in the company's Financial Statements and Operating and Financial Review.